 Women experience baldness in different patterns than men.
 However, female hair loss can often be successfully treated using the same techniques used to treat male pattern baldness.
-In treating hair loss in women at our New York, New Jersey, and Boston offices, however, we tailor the results to the individual, regardless of the procedure we perform.
+In treating hair loss in women, we tailor the results to the individual, regardless of the procedure we perform.

 Women whose hair loss conforms to the Ludwig pattern usually maintain a good hairline.
 In this case, the hair behind the hairline becomes sparse.
 Usually, the female hair loss occurs at times of hormonal change, such as contraception, childbirth, or menopause.
 It is uncommon for women to thin beyond the Ludwig class II pattern, and very rare for complete baldness to occur.